ejb/elliotbentley.com/src/pages/blog/astro.md

 ## The not-so-good

 Astro is definitely not yet ready for the faint of heart.
-The global variable `window` didn't seem to be available for client-side compoentns, regardless of library.
+The global variable `window` didn't seem to be available for client-side components, regardless of library.
 I was able to use `globalThis` as a workaround, but that wasn't an option for third-party libraries like [svelte-watch-resize](https://www.npmjs.com/package/svelte-watch-resize).

 When issues like this arised, they weren't helped by error messages being hard to track down.
 Sometimes they appear on the page itself, sometimes in the terminal, sometimes in the developer tools, and on occasion nowhere at all when a component fails silently.